IshuGupta02/ShoppingManager-Frontend/README.md

 In the project directory, you can run:

 ### `npm install`
-This will install the requisite depencies
+This will install the requisite dependencies.

 ### `npm start`